-RELEASE.

 bin/mysqld_safe &

-will use MIT-pthreads, you should read
+If you notice that configure will use MIT-pthreads, you should read

 the MIT-pthreads notes.
 See section 2.8.5 MIT-pthreads Notes.

-If you get an error from make install
+If you get an error from make install that it can't find

-didn't detect that you need
+`/usr/include/pthreads', configure didn't detect that you need

 MIT-pthreads.
 To fix this problem, remove `config.cache', then re-run

-with the --with-mit-threads
+configure with the --with-mit-threads option.

 Be sure that your name resolver setup is correct.
 Otherwise, you may

-experience resolver delays or failures when connecting to mysqld
+experience resolver delays or failures when connecting to mysqld.

-Also make sure that the localhost
+Also make sure that the localhost entry in the `/etc/hosts' file is

 correct.
 The file should start with a line similar to this: